Grainne10/myproject/README.md

 * [Data Types](https://www.w3schools.com/python/python_datatypes.asp)

-## Comparisons to Other Work
+## Comparisons to Similar Work

 * [Rpubs](https://rpubs.com/TEHoule/PalmerPenguinPlayground) - Published by Taylor 19.01.2023.
 This project had similar ideas to mine in displaying the correlation of the palmer penguins.
 They pull in the dataset and describe it.
 They start to build up the scatterplot using ggplot, they use different shapes and colours to show different visualisations.
 They do a line of best fit .
 They show a facet grid.
 Overall, the conclusion is similar to mine, quote"We have concluded that there is a strong positive correlation between the flipper length and the body mass of the penguins in the given data set.
 Furthermore, we have confirmed that this correlation is found across all three species .
 We created multiple visualization to support these findings and provided information on how these visualizations were created and used to support the analysis".

-* [Github Allison Horst](https://allisonhorst.github.io/palmerpenguins/articles/intro.html#highlights) - This shows an examle of a scatterplot of the relationship between flipper length and body mass, though variables are on different axis, the distribution is similar.
+* [Github Allison Horst](https://allisonhorst.github.io/palmerpenguins/articles/intro.html#highlights) - This shows an example of a scatterplot of the relationship between flipper length and body mass, though variables are on different axis, the distribution is similar.
 Citation:Horst AM, Hill AP, Gorman KB (2020). palmerpenguins: Palmer ,Archipelago (Antarctica) penguin data.
 R package version 0.1.0. doi:#>   10.5281/zenodo.3960218.

-## References:
+## References

 * [Artwork by Allisonhorst citation](https://allisonhorst.github.io/palmerpenguins/articles/art.html) - Citation for artwork.
 * [Quick Guide to Pandas](https://pandas.pydata.org/docs/user_guide/10min.html) - A quick guide on some of the uses of Pandas from describing data to removing null values.
 * [GeeksforGeeks missing values](https://www.geeksforgeeks.org/count-nan-or-missing-values-in-pandas-dataframe/ understanding missing values) - understanding the impact of missing values.